Efficient Parametric SVD of Koopman Operator for Stochastic Dynamical Systems: Problem Setting and Preliminaries

 Throughout the paper, we will assume that $\Kop$ is \emph{compact} following \citep{Kostic--Novelli--Grazzi--Lounici--Pontil2024iclr}, which is a mild assumption that holds for a large class of Markov processes; see, e.g., \citep{Kostic--Novelli--Maurer--Ciliberto--Rosasco--Ponti2022}.
-We remark that we cannot directly apply the existing spectral techniques to a deterministic dynamical system, including the technique developed in this paper, since the corresponding Koopman operator is neither Hilbert--Schmidt nor compact; see \citep[Appendix A.5]{Wu--Noe2020}.
-Considering stochasticity breaks the degeneracy and allow the linear algebraic techniques applicable.
-Moreover, assuming stochasticity is not necessarily a restrictive assumption, as physical processes in the real-world may be inherently noisy.
+We remark that we cannot directly apply the existing spectral techniques to a deterministic dynamical system, including the technique developed in this paper, since the corresponding Koopman operator is not compact; see \citep[Appendix A.5]{Wu--Noe2020}.
+The consideration of stochasticity breaks the degeneracy and allows the linear algebraic techniques to be applicable.
+Moreover, assuming stochasticity is not necessarily a restrictive assumption, as physical processes in the real world may be inherently noisy.

-\textbf{Problem Setting.} Our goal is to analyze the Markov dynamics of the length-$T$ trajectory $(\xv_0,\xv_1,\ldots,\xv_T)\sim p(\xv_0)p(\xv_1|\xv_0)\ldots p(\xv_T|\xv_{T-1})$, where $p(\xv_0)$ is a distribution for the initial state.
-In practice, we assume that we have access to $N$ independent, random trajectories, and collect the consecutive transition pairs $\{(\xv_0, \xv_1), (\xv_1, \xv_2), \dots, (\xv_{T-1}, \xv_T)\}$ and define the joint distribution over the pair as $p(\xv, \xv') \defeq \frac{1}{T} \sum_{t=0}^{T-1} p_t(\xv) p(\xv' | \xv)$, where $p_0(\xv) = p(\xv_0)$ and $p_{t+1}(\xv') \defeq \int p(\xv' | \xv) p_t(\xv) d\xv $.
+\textbf{Problem Setting.} Our goal is to analyze the Markov dynamics of the length-$T$ trajectory $(\xv_0,\xv_1,\ldots,\xv_T)\sim p(\xv_0)p(\xv_1\mid\xv_0)\ldots p(\xv_T\mid\xv_{T-1})$, where $p(\xv_0)$ is a distribution for the initial state.
+In practice, we assume that we have access to $N$ independent, random trajectories, and collect the consecutive transition pairs $\{(\xv_0, \xv_1), (\xv_1, \xv_2), \dots, (\xv_{T-1}, \xv_T)\}$ and define the joint distribution over the pair as $p(\xv, \xv') \defeq \frac{1}{T} \sum_{t=0}^{T-1} p_t(\xv) p(\xv' \mid\xv)$, where $p_0(\xv) = p(\xv_0)$ and $p_{t+1}(\xv') \defeq \int p(\xv' \mid\xv) p_t(\xv) d\xv $.
 We let $\rho_0(\xv)$ and $\rho_1(\xv')$ denote the marginal distribution over $\Xc$ of the current and future states.
-Note that while $\rho_1(\xv')=\E_{\rho_0(\xv)}[p(\xv'|\xv)]$ holds, the two distributions, $\rho_0(\xv)$ and $\rho_1(\xv')$ can differ significantly, particularly when the trajectory length $T$ is relatively short.
+Note that while $\rho_1(\xv')=\E_{\rho_0(\xv)}[p(\xv'\mid\xv)]$ holds, the two distributions, $\rho_0(\xv)$ and $\rho_1(\xv')$ can differ significantly, particularly when the trajectory length $T$ is relatively short.